advocations/skype/PropertyModel.md

 });
 ```

+If the collection had some items, then `persons.changed(fn)` invokes `fn` once right away and `persons.added(fn)` invokes `fn` once for every item in the collection.
+This allows to now write special handling for the two cases: when the collection is empty and when it has some items.

 There are a few methods to derive new collections based on existing ones.

 - `b = a.sort((lhs, rhs) => lhs.tag < rhs.tag)` creates a sorted read only collection.
 The new collection remains observable: it observes the parent collection and adds or removes items according to the given order.
 This is useful when the same collection needs to be displayed in one placed sorte by, say, display names, and in another placed sorted by online status: